 A friendly amendment shall be in order if it is consented to by both the maker of the motion and the second.
 A motion to amend shall be debatable only as to amendment.
 A motion to amend an amendment shall be in order, but a motion to amend an amendment to an amendment shall not be in order.
 An amendment modifying the intention of a motion shall be in order, but an amendment relating to a different matter shall not be in order.
-A substitute motion on the same subject shall be acceptable, and voted on before a vote on the amendment.
 Substitute motions are not allowed.
 Amendments shall be voted upon first.
 The main motion shall then be voted on either as amended or as originally stated, if the amendment failed to pass.